mikyoch/satoshi-coin-flip/README.md

 # Time Locked Satoshi Coin Flip

 A sample UI for presenting the time locked satoshi coin flip.
+You can try it @ : `<public URL>`

-Note: This example is developed on Sui DevNet and intermediate releases might affect its availability.
+Note: This example is developed on Sui DevNet and new releases might affect its availability.

 ## Introduction